Date of Degree

 Copyright 2011 La Shawn C. Bacon

 Bacon, La Shawn Catrice.
-"Academic self-concept and academic achievement of African American students transitioning from urban to rural schools." dissertation, University of Iowa, 2011.
+"Academic self-concept and academic achievement of African American students transitioning from urban to rural schools."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.